 - Respect confidentiality

 - Keep working with the articling member until communication “happens”

-BCIA has prepared a companion document for the mentors of new agrologists.
+BCIA has prepared a companion document for the mentors of new members.

-The Articling Agrologist Program Guide for Mentors and A.Ag Coordinators a companion document to the Articling Agrologist Journal is an excellent resource for Mentors and Articling Agrologist Coordinators.
+The Articling Program Guide for Mentors and Articling Coordinators a companion document to the Articling Journal is an excellent resource for Mentors and Articling Coordinators.